Frio County DWI Guide

 Critical Deadlines

-- ALR Hearing Deadline: You have 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Requesting this hearing is crucial because it allows you to challenge the license suspension and potentially keep your driving privileges.
+- ALR Hearing Request: 15 Days: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to challenge the suspension of your driver's license.

-- Court Appearance Dates: You will receive a notice of your first court appearance, also known as an arraignment.
-It's essential to appear in court on this date.
-Failure to appear can result in a warrant being issued for your arrest.
+- Initial Court Appearance: You will receive a notice with the date, time, and location of your first court appearance.
+Missing this date can result in a warrant for your arrest.

 Local Resources